 1. Start with Baked Sweet Potatoes

-This recipe starts with already baked sweet potatoes.
-It doesn’t matter how you bake them – my favorite is to make air fryer sweet potatoes, but the oven works fine too.
+This recipe starts with already-baked sweet potatoes.
+It doesn’t matter how you bake them – my favorite is making air fryer sweet potatoes, but the oven also works fine.

 2. Scoop Out the Sweet Potatoes

-The easiest sweet potatoes to scoop out and stuff are the ones which are short and fat, not the ones which are long and skinny.
+The easiest sweet potatoes to scoop out and stuff are the ones that are short and fat, not the ones which are long and skinny.

-Sweet potatoes have a fairly thin skin, especially compared to a russet potato.
-It is easy to rip the skin a little as you scoop the insides out.
-If this happens just push the skin back in place.
+Sweet potatoes have fairly thin skin, especially compared to a russet potato.
+Riping the skin a little as you scoop the insides out is easy.
+If this happens, just push the skin back in place.

 3. Make the Filling

-The filling for the sweet potatoes is made by combining the sweet potato insides with melted butter, maple syrup, cinnamon and nutmeg.
-Use a fork or potato masher to mix all the ingredients together for a filling that is sweet but not overly sweet.
+The filling for the sweet potatoes is made by combining the sweet potato insides with melted butter, maple syrup, cinnamon, and nutmeg.
+Use a fork or potato masher to mix all the ingredients together for a sweet but not overly sweet filling.

 4. Fill the Sweet Potatoes

 Put the sweet potato halves in the basket of an air fryer.
-Don’t crowd the basket and make sure there is plenty of room for air to circulate around the sweet potato halves.
-Then cook at 380 F for 8 minutes.
+Don’t crowd the basket, and make sure there is plenty of room for air to circulate around the sweet potato halves.
+Then cook at 380 F for 5 minutes.

 If you don’t have an air fryer you can cook in the oven at the same temperature for 15-20 minutes.